safits/safits/README.md

 ✨ These are opensource contributions by SaF IT Services SRL.

-📫 Send email to safits at safits.be
+📫 If you need to reach us, send email to safits at safits.be.